 You can find mustard greens at most Asian markets.
 There are many breeds of mustard greens.
 I used the longed steams and large leaf kind.
 If you find the large steamed with short leaf kind, chop them into smaller pieces before pickling to help with ease of use in pickling and eating.

-Yes.
+Yes!
 Pickled mustard greens are very healthy.
 The pickling process uses all-natural ingredients with no added sugar or preservatives.

 Pickled mustard greens taste like kimchi without the spicy gochujang peppers.
 It’s salty, sour, and crunchy, with a slight taste of the bitterness of the mustard greens.
 The leafy part looks and tastes like pickled napa cabbage too.
 T